Professional Development for Family Workers

 Working with families requires special skills and providing training to professionals who work in partnership with families is crucial.
 CCE Tompkins offers the following professional development and credentialing programs for frontline family workers and professionals to learn and practice skills of strength-based family support with families.

-PS: It Works! / Parenting Skills Facilitator Training is a 2-day communication skills training designed for parenting educators and others who work with parents/caregivers/children/families and who wish to gain experience with the Parenting Skills Workshop Series©.
+PS: It Works!
+Strengths Based Communication Skills Training is a 2-day communication skills training designed for parenting educators and others who work with parents/caregivers/children/families and who wish to gain experience with the Parenting Skills Workshop Series©.
 The program model is easily replicable, inexpensive, and builds upon partnerships among agencies.